williamdemeo/LEAN_wjd/PITCHME.md

 ### Motivation

-#### Why develop another?
+Why does the world need another proof assistant or functional programming language?

-+ It provides a fresh start.
++ Lean provides a fresh start

-+ Incorporates the best ideas/practices from existing provers, while avoiding shortcomings.
-+ Incorporates some novel solutions to design problems.
++ incorporates the best ideas from existing systems, while trying to avoid the shortcomings, and incorporates some novel solutions to design problems.

----

-### Motivation

-Lean is an attempt to bring interactive and automated reasoning together with
++ Lean attempts to bring interactive and automated reasoning together by offering:

 + an interactive theorem prover with powerful automation
 + an automated reasoning tool that
-  - produces (detailed) proofs,
+  - produces (detailed) proofs
-  - has a rich language,
-  - can be used interactively,
+  - can be used interactively
   - is built on a verified mathematical library

 + a programming environment in which one can
-  - compute with objects using a precise formal semantics,
+  - compute with objects using a precise formal semantics
-  - reason about the results of computation,
+  - reason about the results of computation
   - create proof-producing automations

 ---